braekling/WP-Matomo/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6046779
 Tags: piwik, tracking, statistics, stats, analytics

-This plugin adds a Piwik stats site to your WordPress or WordPress multisite dashboard.
+Adds Piwik statistics to your WordPress dashboard and is also able to add the Piwik Tracking Code to your blog.

 == Description ==

 This plugin uses the Piwik API to show your Piwik statistics in your WordPress dashboard.
 It's also able to add the Piwik tracking code to your blog and to do some modifications to the tracking code.
 Additionally, WP-Piwik supports WordPress networks and manages multiple sites and their tracking codes.

-To use this plugin you will need your own Piwik instance.
-If you do not already have a Piwik setup, you have two simple options: use either [Self-hosted](http://piwik.org/) or [Cloud-hosted](http://piwik.org/hosting/).
+To use this plugin the Piwik web analytics application is required.
+If you do not already have a Piwik setup (e.g., provided by your web hosting service), you have two simple options: use either a [self-hosted Piwik](http://piwik.org/) or a [cloud-hosted Piwik by InnoCraft](https://www.innocraft.cloud/?pk_campaign=WP-Piwik).

 **Requirements:** PHP 7.0 (or higher), WordPress 4.0 (or higher), Piwik 3.0 (or higher)